dlzou/dlzou-site/README.md

 # dlzou.com (hopefully)

-FastAPI, Vue.js, SQLAlchemy.
-Maybe Celery.
+FastAPI, Pydantic, SQLAlchemy, Vue.js.
+Maybe asyncio or Celery.

 "Isn't this overkill for a personal website?"
-Yes.
+Shh...